 Section 51.
 Consideration of Motion to Discharge.
 After the Privilege Hour on any Monday, except during the last fifteen (15) days of a regular session, any Member who signed a motion to discharge may demand its consideration.
 The House shall proceed to vote on the motion after debate thereon for a period not exceeding thirty (30) minutes.

 Section 52.
 Urgent Bills and Resolutions.
-The Committee on Rules, through the Majority Leader, may declare a bill or resolution urgent and consider it in accordance with a timetable.
-The timetable, prepared by the Committee on Rules, shall fix the date when the bill or resolution must be reported by the committee concerned, the number of days or hours to be allotted to the consideration of the bill or resolution in plenary session, and the date and hour debate must be concluded and final vote taken.
+The Committee on Rules, through the Majority Leader, may, at any time declare a bill or resolution urgent.
+It shall prepare a timetable which shall fix the date when the bill or resolution must be reported by the committee concerned, the number of days or hours to be allotted for the consideration of the bill or resolution in plenary session, and the date and hour debate must be concluded and final vote taken.

 Section 53.
 Second Reading and Debate.
 A bill or joint resolution on Second Reading shall be read in full unless copies thereof have been distributed to the Members.
 The bill or joint resolution shall be subject to debate and pertinent motions.
 Debate shall begin with the sponsorship speech of the chairperson of the sponsoring committee or by any duly designated Member thereof, followed by those of the authors of the measure, if they desire to do so.

 Section 54.
 Motion to Close Debate.
 A motion to close the debate on a measure shall be in order after three (3) speeches in favor and two (2) against, or after only one (1) speech in favor and none against: Provided, That within the last fifteen (15) days before adjournment, a motion to close debate on a measure shall be in order after two (2) speeches in favor and one (1) against, or after only one (1) speech in favor and none against.